-I will finish preaching I John 1:5-2:2 this Lord’s Day.
-Here is the structure for those verses, which form one unit of thought.
+Here is the structure for I John 1:5-2:2, which form one unit of thought.
 John give us three different if-then statements that expose a false claim.
 All three are followed by the correction to that false claim, as well as pointing us to Jesus Christ and his sacrifice on the cross.
 In these verses John expresses some glorious gospel truths with a wonderful literary structure.
 I end each section with a paraphrase.

 False Claim #1 (I John 1:6-7)